 Takashi joined infield design in 2005, bringing a rich experience of branding, marketing, and strategic planning.
 As a partner, he also manages the firm’s BD activities, public relations, and finance.

-Before joining the firm, Takashi spent five years engaged in start-up management in IT consultancy business.
+Before joining the firm, Takashi spent six years engaged in start-up management in IT consultancy business.
 Throughout this period, he was heavily involved in business planning and development, corporate branding, and PR.

 Prior to his entrepreneur career, Takashi worked for Coca-Cola Japan as a marketing manager, where he produced marketing initiatives for major sport events such as Olympic Games and World Cup.